trivago/fastutil-concurrent-wrapper/README.md

 ## Description

-Set of concurrent wrapper around [fastutil primitive maps](https://github.com/vigna/fastutil).
+Set of concurrent wrappers around [fastutil primitive maps](https://github.com/vigna/fastutil).

+Main purpose is to provide useful concurrent builders around fastutil primitive maps with flexible locking policy.

+Advantages:
+- every map uses striped ReadWriteLocks,
+- two lock modes: standard and busy-waiting (could be good for low-latency systems),
+- no extra memory on stack -- API based on primitive types.

+Check [usage](#usage) section for more detains.

 _Note_: currently the lib contains wrappers not for every primitive map.
 Feel free to contribute.